-This question was one of the things keeping Mary Jane Heaster, of Greenbrier County, West Virginia, from a restful sleep in the winter of 1897, following the late January death of her newlywed daughter, Zona.
+This question was one of the things keeping Mary Jane Heaster, of Greenbrier County, West Virginia, from a restful sleep in the winter of 1897, following the late January death of her newlywed daughter, Zona Heaster Shue.

 A healthy person doesn’t just drop dead of a heart attack — or an “everlasting faint,” as the examining doctor had written on his report.
 And to make matters worse, some contemporaneous reports even listed her cause of death as childbirth, despite no evidence pointing to Zona being pregnant at the time.

 Zona Heaster Shue’s spirit, now known as the “Greenbrier Ghost,” crept right up to her mother’s bedside and begged to climb in, Mary Jane reported.
-Zona was cold and she had something to tell her mother: It wasn’t a faint that took her; it was murder.
+Zona was cold and she had something to tell her mother: It wasn’t a faint that had claimed her life — it was cold-blooded murder.

 What unfolded next is the only documented case of a murderer convicted by the testimony of a ghost.

-The facts: Zona was 23 in Oct.
-1896 when she ran an errand in town and met 37-year-old blacksmith Edward “Trout” Shue.
-The pair married weeks later, despite Mary Jane’s objections, and settled into a house near the blacksmith shop.
+Zona Heaster was 23 in Octoner of 1896 when she ran an errand in town and met 37-year-old blacksmith Erasmus “Trout” Shue.
+The pair married weeks later, despite Mary Jane’s objections, and settled into a house near Shue’s own blacksmith shop.

 Three months later, on January 23, Zona was dead, found lifeless at the foot of the stairs by Andy Jones, a neighbor boy hired to do chores.

 Andy ran to the blacksmith shop while his mother called Dr. George Knapp.
 Shue was there to meet Knapp, who arrived to find Zona had been taken to her bedroom and was already dressed for burial in a high-necked dress.
 Knapp began to examine the dead woman, and all the while, Shue began acting suspiciously, according to Mental Floss.